Since 1858

 Then, and now

-Taking inspiration from the bronze fixtures at the iconic flagship store on 34th Street, some vintage Macy’s totes, and the natural wood fixtures in Market by Macy’s stores, we introduced rich, warm colors into the brand palette.
+An early consideration was replacing the classic white paper bag with a higher recycled content substrate.
+Taking inspiration from the bronze fixtures at the iconic flagship store on 34th Street, some vintage Macy’s totes, and the natural wood fixtures in Market by Macy’s stores, we introduced a series of rich, warm colors into the brand palette, making unbleached kraft paper a compatible choice.

 We replaced poly ecommerce gift bags with a heavyweight kraft stock and a bright red satin ribbon to encourage reuse.